Internet GIS: Web GIS

-Mobile GIS

-Cell phones and other wireless communication forms have become common in society.
-Many of these devices are connected to the internet and can access internet GIS applications like any other computer.
-These devices are networked together, using technology such as the mobile web.
-Unlike traditional computers, however, these devices generate immense amounts of spatial data available to the device user and many governments and private entities.
-The tools, applications, and hardware used to facilitate GIS through the use of wireless technology is mobile GIS.
-Used by the holder of the device, mobile GIS enables navigation applications like Google Maps to help the user navigate to a location.
-When used by private firms, the location data collected can help businesses understand foot traffic in an area to optimize business practices.
-Governments can use this data to monitor citizens.
-Access to locational data by third parties has led to privacy concerns.

-Mobile GIS is a subset of distributed GIS, and has a significant overlap with internet GIS, however not all mobile GIS employs the internet, much less the mobile web.
-Thus, the categories are distinct.

 Criticism

 By their definition, maps can never be perfect and are simplifications of reality.
 Ethical cartographers try to keep these inaccuracies documented and to a minimum, while encouraging critical perspectives when using a map.
 Internet GIS has brought map-making tools to the general public, facilitating the rapidly disseminating these maps.
 While this is potentially positive, it also means that people without cartographic training can easily make and disseminate misleading maps to a wide audience.
+This was brought to public attention during the COVID-19 pandemic, when more than half of all United States state government COVID-19 dashboards had cartographic errors.
 Further, malicious actors can quickly spread intentionally misleading spatial information while hiding the source.
+As the internet is decentralized, traditional solutions to problems such as government regulation are difficult or impossible to implement.

 For many users, the World Wide Web is synonymous with the Internet, which is true for Internet GIS.
 Most functions done with Internet GIS are conducted through the use of Web GIS.
 This has caused the borders between the two terms to blur, and "Web GIS" to become genericized into meaning any GIS done over the internet to some users.